-Kansas Real Money Sports Betting Rolls Out With Soft Launch
+Kansas Sports Betting Rolls Out With Soft Launch

 Today is the day that Kansans have all been looking forward to.
 For the first time ever, residents and visitors in the Sunflower State will have free range access to state-licensed sportsbooks.

 In just 80 days since its legalization, Kansas has officially rolled out the first of many legal sportsbook options for residents in the state.
-To celebrate the arrival of real money mobile gambling apps, Gov. Laura Kelly addressed her constituents at the Hollywood Casino.
+To celebrate the arrival of the new sportsbooks and mobile gambling apps, Gov. Laura Kelly addressed her constituents at the Hollywood Casino.

 While the list is sure to grow, Kansas currently has eight sportsbook operators ready to accept wagers.
 Retail bettors can head to Kansas City or Mulvane to try their luck at the Hollywood Casino or Kansas Star Casino.